Search Articles

 City, State

-Funding for Medicare comes from general federal revenues, payroll tax revenues, and beneficiaries’ premiums.
+Funding for Medicare comes from general federal revenues, payroll tax revenues, and enrollees’ premiums.

 Medicaid

-Although the federal government sets the general rules for Medicaid, states administer the program, leading to variability across jurisdictions.
-For Medicaid, states can establish different qualification requirements within federal guidelines.
+Medicaid is a joint federal-state program.
+Although the federal government sets the general rules for Medicaid, states administer their own Medicaid programs, leading to variations across jurisdictions.
+In part, this means that being eligible for Medicaid in one state may not make you eligible in another.
+States can establish different requirements within federal guidelines.

 States and the federal government jointly subsidize Medicaid, per Medicaid.gov.
 Federal Medical Assistance Percentages determine how much money the federal government matches each state in support of Medicaid.